srussman/srussman.github.io/README.md

 + clinical data analysis
 + statistical analysis

+The raw data for this project can be found at: https://dabi.loni.usc.edu/dsi/SMIZGIPQ0D5H

 # SpineWrap Data Analysis Code
 The code below can be used to reproduce figures and data analysis from the paper titled "The Conformal, High-Density SpineWrap Microelectrode Array Delivers Focal Stimulation for Selective Muscle Recruitment".
 It contains the following analysis steps: